inanevin/LinaEngine/README.md

 - Lina Engine is currently compatible to be compiled only with x64 architecture on Windows.
 If you would like to use it on different architectures & platforms, you need to compile the vendors for your target architecture and platform include them manually.

+- Lina is currently in active development so it's not stable on all platforms.
+It's being developed in Visual Studio 2019 in Windows 10 with x64 architecture, so that's the best setup to contribute to the project for now.

 ## Lina Engine Tools

 - [Lina Engine Build Launcher](https://github.com/inanevin/Lina-Engine-Build-Launcher) (deprecated)